-Assortment Management -We curate an industry leading assortment, which is a foundational aspect of our strategy.
+Supply Chain and Assortment Management - Over the last year, we have encountered a number of product shortages, due in part to the impact of COVID-19.
+We are refining our approach to manage inventory levels and order activity to ensure we maintain adequate supply and appropriate inventory turnover.
+Additionally, refining an industry leading assortment is a foundational aspect of our strategy.
 Our assortment includes good, better, and best options for our customers within each of the product categories we carry in our stores and online.
 We continue to focus on maintaining an assortment that differentiates our brand.